ahoho/inferential-decompositions/README.md

 ### Update 11/17/2023:

-1. We have released a notebook with a step-by-step process to generate inferential decompositions.
-Please refer to `decomposition_tutorial.ipynb` for more details.
+* We have released a notebook with a step-by-step process to generate inferential decompositions.
+Please refer to [decomposition_tutorial.ipynb](./decomposition_tutorial.ipynb) for more details.
-2. We have also released the text and inferential decompositions from the legislative tweets dataset used in Section 5 in our paper for analyzing legislator behaviour.
+* We have also released the text and inferential decompositions from the legislative tweets dataset used in Section 5 in our paper for analyzing legislator behaviour.

-We're excited to hear what you use our method to study!
-Please feel free to reach out to us with any questions or comments.
-Additionally, please reach out if there is an issue.
+We're excited to hear what you use our method for!
+Please reach out with any questions or comments, or create an issue.

+The COVID vaccine comment dataset is available upon request (all comments are publicly available, but we elected not to re-host data out of concern for commenters' privacy).

 If you find our work useful, please cite us: